Gender transition: Legal aspects

 Transgender people in many parts of the world can legally change their name to something consistent with their gender identity.
 Some regions also allow one's legal sex marker changed on documents such as driver licenses, birth certificates, and passports.
 The exact requirements vary from jurisdiction to jurisdiction; some require sex reassignment surgery, while many do not.
 In addition, some states that require sex reassignment surgery will only accept 'bottom surgery', or a genital reconstruction surgery, as a valid form of sex reassignment surgery, while other states allow other forms of gender confirmation surgery to qualify individuals for changing information on their birth certificates.
 In some U.S. states, it is also possible for transgender individuals to legally change their gender on their drivers license without having had any form of qualifying gender confirmation surgery.
 Also, some U.S. states are beginning to add the option of legally changing one's gender marker to X on legal documents, an option used by some non-binary people.

-Physical aspects

-Physical aspects of gender transition can go along with social aspects; as well as wearing gender affirming clothing, transgender people often hide features from their natal puberty, with many transgender men binding their breasts and transgender women shaving.
-Other physical aspects of transitioning require medical intervention, such as transgender hormone therapy or surgeries.
+Social repercussions